-Seniorleaders should serve as role models through their ethical behavior and their personal involvement in planning, communicating, coaching the workforce, developing future leaders, reviewing organizational performance, and recognizing members of your workforce.
+Senior leaders should serve as role models through their ethical behavior and their personal involvement in planning, communicating, coaching the workforce, developing future leaders, reviewing organizational performance, and recognizing members of your workforce.
 As role models, they can reinforce ethics, values, and expectations while building leadership, commitment, and initiative throughout your organization.
 Senior leaders should demonstrate authenticity and acknowledge their missteps and identify opportunities for improvement.

-Student and stakeholder-Focused Excellence
+Customer-Focused Excellence

-Your students and stakeholders are the ultimate judges of your performance and the quality of your products and services.
+Your customers are the ultimate judges of your performance and the quality of your products and services.
 Thus, your organization must consider all product and service features and characteristics and all modes of customer access and support that contribute value to your customers.
-Such behavior leads to customer acquisition, satisfaction, preference, and loyalty; positive referrals; and, ultimately, the ongoing success of your operations.
-Student and stakeholder-focused excellence has both current and future components: understanding today's customer desires and anticipating future student and stakeholder desires and marketplace potential.
+Such behavior leads to customer acquisition, satisfaction, preference, and loyalty; positive referrals; and, ultimately, the ongoing success of your business.
+Customer-focused excellence has both current and future components: understanding today's customer desires and anticipating future customer desires and marketplace potential.

-Many factors may influence value and satisfaction over the course of your student and stakeholders' experience with your organization.
-These factors include your organization's student and stakeholder relationship management, which helps build trust, confidence, and loyalty.
-Student and stakeholder-focused excellence means much more than reducing defects and errors, merely meeting specifications, or reducing complaints.
+Many factors may influence value and satisfaction over the course of your customers' experience with your organization.
+These factors include your organization's customer relationship management, which helps build trust, confidence, and loyalty.
+Customer-focused excellence means much more than reducing defects and errors, merely meeting specifications, or reducing complaints.
 Nevertheless, these factors contribute to your customers' view of your organization and thus are also important parts of customer-focused excellence.
 In addition, your success in recovering from defects, service errors, and mistakes is crucial for retaining customers and engaging them for the long term.
 The security and privacy of customer information are necessary attributes for customer retention.